LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/there-is-a-voice.md

 of my memories

-with you in it smiling,
+with you in it, smiling.

-with the wonder:

-what could have happened?

 &nbsp;